Michael Lopp is now an engineering leader at Apple.

-Michael Lopp (aka Rands) is a director at Palantir, an author of a number of books on software engineering and management best practices, as well as an ex-manager of the Mac OSX engineering team.
+Michael Lopp (aka Rands) is a former director at Palantir, an author of a number of books on software engineering and management best practices, as well as an ex-manager of the Mac OSX engineering team.
 He also hates meetings.
 At the First Round CTO Summit, Lopp explained how meetings can drain the time of engineers eager to solve the world’s biggest problems.
 Nevertheless, they're essential to aligning large teams' work.
 Lopp shared the strategies he uses to run effective meetings for teams of all sizes.
 Read on to get his detailed opinion on meetings, including a rubric to help you evaluate your own company's meetings.

 As a single founder of a company, it’s easy to make decisions.
 You start designing your logo, and if there’s a red color scheme that looks right in your eyes, the decision is made.
 The logo is now red; you’ve already moved on to building out your product or business plan or whatever is next on your to-do list.

 Now imagine that your company has taken off, and you’ve attracted a team of over four people dedicated to your initial vision.
 You’re incredibly happy because now you have a backend engineer, a couple front-end designers and a business analyst.
 You decide a blue logo would make for a better brand, and you instruct your designers to start putting together a new color scheme.
 However, a discussion occurs — the designers like red, and they spend a few minutes advocating the red color scheme.
 Nine minutes later, you manage to convince them to switch to blue, and now you’re on your way to the next item on your list.
 These nine minutes are what Lopp refers to as the scale tax.

 As you scale and add members to your team, decisions take longer.
 The amount of time they take is what we call scale tax.
 Most often, you will see scale tax rear its ugly head during meetings.